 - Driver Safety and Conduct:

-- Truck drivers are required to follow strict safety protocols to ensure that they operate their vehicles safely.
-This includes complying with regulations related to hours of service (i.e., how many hours a driver can work before taking a break), speed limits, and using safety equipment like seat belts.
+- Truck drivers are required to follow strict safety protocols so that they operate their vehicles safely.
+This includes complying with regulations related to hours of service (i.e., the maximum number of hours a driver can work before taking a break), speed limits, and the use of safety equipment, such as seatbelts.

 - Drivers must also be trained to handle their vehicles properly, especially in adverse weather conditions or challenging road situations, to prevent accidents.